Problem Motivation

 Vision-based sensing from mobile & CCTV images

-- Trained interpretable ML models that estimate PM2.5 from everyday images (haze as a physically meaningful proxy), enabling real-time, location-aware phone/CCTV sensing.
+- Trained interpretable ML models estimating PM2.5 from everyday images (haze as proxy), enabling real-time, location-aware phone/CCTV sensing.

 Interpolation over sparse sensor networks